apache/nuttx/configs/nucleo-f401re/README.txt

 DFU and JTAG
 ============

-  Enbling Support for the DFU Bootloader
+  Enabling Support for the DFU Bootloader
   --------------------------------------
   The linker files in these projects can be configured to indicate that you will be loading code using STMicro built-in USB Device Firmware Upgrade (DFU)